-R - Response: Try to get a response from any casualties by asking questions and gently shaking their shoulders.
+R - Response: Try to get a response from any casualties by asking them questions and gently shaking their shoulders.

 A - Airway: If the person is not talking, their airway may be blocked.
 Place one hand under the bony part of their chin.
 Lift the chin up and forward.
 If they are still having difficulty with breathing then gently tilt the head back.

-Place two hands in the center of the chest and press down hard and fast at a depth of 5–6 cm for adult victims.
-The rate of compression should be between 100 and 120 per minute (about 2 every second).
+Place two hands in the center of the chest and press down hard and fast at a depth of five (5) to six (6) cm for adult victims.
+The rate of compression should be around 120 per minute (e.g. 2 compressions every second).

 If not, place them in the recovery position if they are unconscious and breathing.
 Stay with your patient and wait until medical help arrives.

 Note: You may only need one hand for a child and should not press down as far.
 For infants, use two fingers in the middle of the chest when delivering compressions and do not press down too far.

-First, check for anything that may be in the wound, such as glass.
-Taking care not to press on the object, build up padding on either side of it.
+First, check for anything that may be embedded in the wound, such as glass shards or metal.
+If so, taking care not to press on the object, build up padding on either side of it.

 If there's nothing embedded, apply firm pressure over the wound to help stem the flow of blood.
 As soon as it is practical to do so, fasten a pad to the wound with a bandage or length of cloth.
 Use the cleanest material that is available.